andrmayo/pymarc/docs/source/index.rst

-A pymarc.Record object has a few handy methods like title for getting at bits of a bibliographic record, others include: author, isbn, subjects, location, notes, physicaldescription, publisher, pubyear.
+A pymarc.Record object has a few handy methods like title for getting at bits of a bibliographic record, others include: author, isbn, subjects, location, notes, physical description, publisher, pubyear.
 But really, to work with MARC data you need to understand the numeric field tags and subfield codes that are used to designate various bits of information.
 There is a lot more hiding in a MARC record than these methods provide access to.
 For example the title method extracts the information from the 245 field, subfields a and b.
-You can access 245a like so:
+You can access `245a` like so:

 .. code-block:: python

     print(record['245']['a'])

 Some fields like subjects can repeat.
-In cases like that you will want to use get_fields to get all of them as pymarc.Field objects, which you can then interact with further:
+In cases like that you will want to use `get_fields` to get all of them as `pymarc.Field` objects, which you can then interact with further:

 .. code-block:: python